Afghan (blanket)

 An afghan is a blanket or shawl, usually knitted or crocheted.
-It is sometimes also called a "throw" of indeterminate size.
+It is sometimes also called a throw.
 Afghans are often used as bedspreads, or as a decoration on the back of couches or chairs.

 Etymology

 The word afghan refers to the people of Afghanistan.
-The use of afghan in the English language for a textile object goes back to at least 1831, when Thomas Carlyle mentioned "Afghaun shawls" in his Sartor Resartus.
+The use of afghan in the English language for a textile object goes back to at least 1831, when Thomas Carlyle mentioned "Afghan shawls" in his Sartor Resartus.
 By 1860, Afghan as a noun, not an adjective, denoted a type of handicrafted object shown at state fairs and other exhibitions, along with patchwork and knitted quilts, and was being mentioned in novels:

+History

+The Afghan blankets and shawls may have roots in the rich textile tradition of Afghanistan which consisted of geometric designs made with many crocheted or knitted squares of yarn sewn together into a fabric.

 Types and styles

 There are many styles of afghans: